hollowdll/hakjdb/docs/kvdbserver.md

 # Security

-## Password protection
+## Authentication

-The server can be password protected to prevent unauthorized use.
-When password protection is enabled, all clients must authenticate using password.
-By default, password protection is disabled.
+The server can enable authentication to prevent unauthorized use.
+By default, authentication is disabled.
+When authentication is enabled, all clients must authenticate using password.
+Authentication process returns a JWT token that the client can use to make authorized requests.
+Passwords and JWT tokens are not logged in order to improve security.

+Authentication can be enabled in the configuration file or with environment variable.
+By default, the server uses empty password and JWT secret key.
+These should be set as the default values are insecure.
+By default, JWT tokens expire 15 minutes after they have been created.
+This can be changed.

-Password protection can be enabled by setting password with environment variable `KVDB_PASSWORD`.
+Password can be set with environment variable `KVDB_PASSWORD`.
 The password is hashed using bcrypt before storing it in memory.
+Authentication process compares the provided password to this password by hashing it with bcrypt.
 The maximum password size is 72 bytes.

 ## TLS